Point of View (DB Boulevard song)

 "Point of View" is a song by Italian electronic music group DB Boulevard, written by Alfredo Comazzetto and vocalist Moony under her real name, Monica Bragato.
 The song is based around a sample of "Heatwave" by French band Phoenix, so Deck D'Arcy, Laurent Brancowitz, Thomas Mars Jr., and Christian Mazzalai are also credited as writers.
-"Point of View" became a chart hit in Europe and Australia and topped the US Billboard Dance Club Songs chart.
-The music video of the song features a computer-animated cardboard woman.
+"Point of View" became a chart hit in Europe and Australia and topped the US Billboard Dance Club Play chart.

+Music video

+The music video of the song features Moony as a computer-animated cardboard woman in a world all made out of a cardboard box.
+She leaves her apartment and enters a small car driving through town, only for her to see herself on a billboard.
+Moony imagines her performing with her band in the climax.